wtproject21/Twicle/README.md

 This service is to open the tweets pop up when you shake your device.
 The pop up will show you a recent tweet on your twitter timeline.
 This service stays running while running other apps.
-If you want to stop this service,you touch nottice by this app.
+If you want to stop this service,you touch this app nottice.

 Main activity: